-As Super Bowl week gets closer, the Seattle Seahawks are in for a repeat chance after winning last season and once again, many have wondered what the Seattle Seahawks Legion of Boom is after Richard Sherman announced the LOB in his famous Erin Andrews interview and now it will take center stage again at the Super Bowl, as the LOB title is the nickname for the secondary that includes Sherman, Earl Thomas, Kam Chancellor and the rest of the secondary.
+As Super Bowl week gets closer, the Seattle Seahawks are in for a repeat chance after winning last season and once again, many have wondered what the Seattle Seahawks Legion of Boom is after Richard Sherman announced the LOB in his famous Erin Andrews interview last and once again it will take center stage again at the Super Bowl, as the LOB title is the nickname for the secondary that includes Sherman, Earl Thomas, Kam Chancellor and the rest of the secondary.

 The nickname is a play on words from the "Legion of Doom", the villainous group from the Super Friends that battled Superman and Batman, but for the Seahawks it's a term of endearment.
 The team is not comprised of villains, they simply are tough, fierce and hard hitting and they will bring that swagger to Super Bowl Sunday at MetLife Stadium, as they are the top ranked defense in the league.